Efficient and robust methods for causally interpretable meta-analysis: transporting inferences from multiple randomized trials to a target population: Introduction

-Recent work on ``generalizability'' and ``transportability'' has considered methods for extending causal inferences to a target population of substantive interest, when data are available from a single randomized trial \citep{cole2010, tipton2012, westreich2017, rudolph2017, dahabreh2018generalizing, dahabreh2019transportingStatMed}.
-When multiple trials are available, methods have been proposed for assessing-case mix heterogeneity in individual patient data meta-analyses without explicitly specifying the target population of substantive interest \citep{vo2019rethinking}.

-Here, we propose methods for \emph{causally interpretable meta-analysis} that can be used to extend inferences about potential (counterfactual) outcome means and average treatment effects from a collection of randomized trials to a target population in which experimental data may not be available.
-Building on prior work \citep{dahabreh2020toward}, we consider identifiability conditions, derive implications of the conditions for the law of the observed data, and obtain identification results.
-We then propose novel estimators for the potential outcome mean in the target population under each treatment assessed in the trials, and for average treatment effects comparing different treatments.
+Here, we propose methods for \emph{causally interpretable meta-analysis} that can be used to extend inferences about potential (counterfactual) outcome means and average treatment effects from a collection of randomized trials to a target population in which experimental data may not be available \citep{dahabreh2020toward}.
+We consider identifiability conditions, derive implications of the conditions for the law of the observed data, and obtain identification results.
+We then propose novel estimators for potential outcome means and average treatment effects in the target population.
 The estimators use data on baseline covariates, treatments, and outcomes from the collection of trials, but only data on baseline covariates from the sample of the target population.
 We show that the estimators are doubly robust, in the sense that they remain consistent and asymptotically normal provided at least one of the two working models on which they rely is correctly specified.
 Last, we study the finite sample properties of the estimators in simulation studies and demonstrate the implementation of the methods using data from a multi-center trial of treatments for hepatitis C infection.